2023 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Mocha

 A circulation formed on 6 May over the Bay of Bengal as a result of the amplitude of the Madden–Julian oscillation (MJO), according to the IMD.
 The JTWC also began monitoring the system on 7 May, marking its flaring convection to the west of the circulation.
 On 9 May, the system was upgraded to a depression.
 The JTWC later issued a TCFA on the system as it was situated in very warm sea surface temperatures.
 The storm subsequently intensified into a deep depression at 03:00 UTC of 9 May, before upgrading further to a cyclonic storm on 11 May, attaining the name Mocha.
+(Note: The name Mocha (Arabic: مخا, [muxaː]) was contributed by Yemen and refers to the port city Mokha, where the coffee name comes from, in Arabic.)
 The JTWC followed suit in upgrading the system to tropical cyclone status the same day.
 Mocha quickly intensified to a severe cyclonic storm at 12:00 UTC after reaching winds of 105 km/h.
 After forming an eye, Mocha became a very severe cyclonic storm on 12 May.
 Mocha rapidly intensified to an extremely severe cyclonic storm at 18:00 UTC, before undergoing an eyewall replacement cycle.
 After having completing the cycle on 13 May, Mocha rapidly intensified and reached a peak intensity as a Category 5-equivalent tropical cyclone the next day, shortly before the storm entered unfavourable conditions.
 Mocha weakened before making landfall near Sittwe, Myanmar.
 Mocha began to weaken swiftly after landfall due to Myanmar's terrain, with wind shear degrading the storm further.
 The system would be downgraded to a depression on 15 May, before becoming marked as a low-pressure area later that day.

 The death toll from Cyclone Mocha varies significantly.
 ASEAN reported a total of 145 deaths, whereas the National Unity Government of Myanmar (NUG) stated that Mocha killed at least 463 people, including three indirect deaths in Bangladesh.
 The cyclone also injured 719 people and left 101 others missing.
 It caused about US$1.5 billion of damage in Myanmar.